Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Landscape photographers have far different requirements than professional sports shooters.

-A sports or action photographer shooting 41MP RAW photos at 8 frames per second will need the fastest card possible to avoid filling up the camera’s memory buffer.
-So in this case, a UHS-II class U3 card should avoid any problems.
-This assumes your camera has a UHS-II bus (a UHS-II card will still work in a UHS-I slot, but at UHS-I speeds).
+A sports or action photographer shooting 41MP RAW photos at eight frames per second will need the fastest card possible to avoid filling up the camera’s memory buffer.
+So, in this case, a UHS-II class U3 card should prevent any problems.
+This assumes your camera has a UHS-II bus (a UHS-II card will still work in a UHS-I slot but at UHS-I speeds).

 A landscape photographer who takes their time composing photos will be perfectly fine with a UHS-I class C6 card – but think about upgrading for future compatibility.